 If I had it to do over again I’d change a few things, hence FRANCES II (Frances the second).
-The most significant improvement would be to replace the undulating profile shoal draft keel with a much more modern and effective one.
+The most significant improvement would be to replace the undulating profile shoal draft keel with a much more modern, deeper and thereforeand effective one.
 With a slightly deeper keel and the “full flow aperture” I developed on the later of my offshore oriented custom designs, FRANCES II will stand up to a whole lot more sail and point much closer to the wind.
 The flush deck which offered sitting headroom only will give way to a nice looking but smallish deckhouse with full headroom for a person up to 6 feet tall.

 I adored my little FRANCES.
 She was beautiful, well mannered, stable, and just plain fun.
 Narrow of beam, her sleek lines cut through resistance like a dreadnaught.
 Point FRANCES toward a destination and she was unstoppable.
 Her timeless virtues seem to have disappeared from the modern world.
 They just don’t build ’em like FRANCES anymore.